Living for the moment is a prescription for chaos at best and calamity at worst

 Living in the moment is like driving in the moment – it means focusing on the road ahead of us and steering our car carefully toward our destination.
-Similarly, living in the moment means two things.
-First, we don’t let regrets about the past or fears about the future distract us from doing our best in the present.
-Second, we use the present moment to create the kind of life we aspire for.
+Similarly, living in the moment means first, not letting regrets about the past or fears about the future distract us and second, focusing on the present to create the kind of life we aspire for.

-Forsaking present indulgence for a better future is the essential principle of sacrifice.
+Forsaking present indulgence for a better future is the essence of sacrifice.
 And the intelligence to do such sacrifice differentiates humans from animals.
 Pertinently, the Bhagavad-gita (03.16) declares that those who live for their senses, without doing any sacrifice, waste their lives.

-Ultimately, sacrifice done in a mood of devotion connects us with the all-attractive source of all joy, enriching us with lasting joy.
+Ultimately, sacrifice done devotionally connects us with the all-attractive source of all joy, Krishna, and enriches us with lasting joy.